 Marty Miller always dreamed of opening at sandwich shop.
 After years in the restaurant industry and a short stint outside of it, he and his wife Nicole decided it was time for him to follow his dream.

-In August 2013, Coco Fairfield’s, a breakfast and lunch joint, opened on 12 Mile Road in Berkley.
+In August 2013, Coco Fairfield’s, a breakfast and lunch joint, joined the Berkley restaurant scene.
 Why the name Coco Fairfield’s?
 Well, Coco was Nicole’s first pet and Fairfield was the street she grew up on.
 If that’s not a great way to come up with a name for a restaurant, we don’t know what is.

 The mission at Coco Fairfield’s is simple: Serve a mix of indulgent comfort foods and health-conscious items in a comfortable setting.
 You can find everything from decadent apple cinnamon French toast stuffed with cream cheese for breakfast to a lentil quinoa salad for lunch.
 Items range from vegan to decidedly non-vegan (bacon, anyone?).